exporl/auditory-eeg-challenge-2023/content/homepage_sections/general_description.md

 We provide the dataset, code for preprocessing the EEG and for creating commonly used stimulus representations, and two baseline methods.

-Teams can register by sending a mail to [auditoryeegchallenge@kuleuven.be](auditoryeegchallenge@kuleuven.be) with the names of the team members, emails, and affiliations.
 The intellectual property (IP) is not transferred to the challenge organizers, i.e. if the code is shared/submitted, the participants remain the owners of their code.